TaoK/poor-mans-t-sql-formatter-atom-package/README.md

 apm install poor-mans-t-sql-formatter
 ```

+## Usage

+Select "Format SQL" to format the highlighted text or, if none selected, the whole active text document.

+Default keyboard shortcut is "Ctrl-K, Shift-F", but this can be disabled and/or customized.

+Options can all be set in the standard Atom option-management UI.

 ## Status

-The only notable limitations of this package for the moment are:
+The only notable known limitations of this package for the moment is:

 * It's quite slow; formatting a large file can take a couple seconds.
-* It **always outputs unix-style line endings** - it needs work to better account for the document's own line ending standard.